EthanTrout/financial-care/README.md

     - This can take alot of time as services can be spaced far apart.
     - If FRS sheets are not all stored correctly weeks can be missing from this audit.

+Summary:

+Audience: The Orginasation(HFT)

+- need: the financial recordings to be accurate
+- need: security so that only employees can access and update this infomation

+Audience: Managers

+- need: to be able to create, services , service_users and staff whenever a new service, staff member or supported person joins HFT.
+- need: to be able to access the finanical recording that staff make virtually. to be able to audit them.

+Audience: Staff

+- need: to be able to find the service they work in and the person that they are supporting
+- need: to be able to add a new recording to the person they are recording.
+- need: to be able to add bank transactions retrospectivly (reconsiling)
+- need: this process to be easy to navigate and difficult to make mistakes.

 ## How this Application plans to fix these issues.(Development)

 1. The application will track the cash taken out of a wallet and will prompt a user that the reciepts and cash in does not add up to the cash that was taken out.
 It will then prompt the user that they are either missing a reciept or to recount the cash going in. if these still do not add up they should contact a manager.
 (As in procedure Within HFT and other care providers)